- PhD, University of Michigan

 BA, Duke University

-- Economic development: Current research and a recent publication focus on the economics behind the epidemic of HIV in the developing world with an emphasis on southern Africa.
+- Economic development: Current research and a recent publications focus on the economics of health in developing countries.
+Topics include the economics behind the epidemic of HIV in the developing world with an emphasis on sub-Saharan Africa, lymphatic filariasis in India, and congenital toxoplasmosis in Brazil and Austria.
 Other recent publications look at the effects of policy reform in Argentina, Ecuador, and Lithuania with a special emphasis on regional development, agriculture, and/or nontraditional exports.

 - Economic history of the United States: Recent publications and current research focus on the economics of the American Revolution, early twentieth century agriculture in the Southern United States, and the U.S. Army's choice of draft animal in the late nineteenth century.